WHAT’S BEEN HAPPENING?

 WHAT’S COMING UP?

 Saturday 14-Sunday15 July: New Economy for North Queensland Symposium.
 NQCC is co-hosting this important event over two days on Magnetic Island, with a range of workshops and inspiring local, national and international speakers.
-Some tickets are still available – you can find out more and look at the program here.
+Some tickets are still available.

 Sunday 29th July Whale-watching trip 9am-12 midday!
 As previously advertised, this month we will be joining SeaLink’s first ever whale-watching trip.
 We have 17 adults, plus several children, booked on the trip which is now sold out.
 Please ensure you are there 30 minutes before departure time.

-August 19th / September 23 / October 21 outings: Our field trips for these months will visit Clement State Forest and beach (August – check details here), Magnetic Island (September), Bluewater Range (October).
+August 19th / September 23 / October 21 outings: Our field trips for these months will visit Clement State Forest and beach (August), Magnetic Island (September), Bluewater Range (October).

 Helping echidna research – the Great Scat Hunt!!
 Do you ever see echidnas in or around your garden?
 If you are lucky enough to have these shy monotremes paying you a visit there’s a team at the University of Adelaide who would love your help.
 Visit this site to find out more.